wide-dot/6809-game-builder/readme.md

 Download the latest release or build the project.

-You need to have Java 11 (or newer) and Maven to be installed first.
+You need to have Java 8 (or newer) and Maven to be installed first.

-To produce the packager which contains all the tools and all their dependencies, including engine (asm) and tools (lwasm, exo, etc.) :
+To produce the packager which contains all the tools and all their dependencies, including engine (asm) and tools (lwasm, etc.) :

 ```bash
 $ mvn clean package
 ```

-Then the different plateform distrubution are generated in .\package\target :
+Then plateform distrubutions are generated in .\package\target :

 - gamebuilder-package.exe (for windows, obviously)
 - gamebuilder-package (for Linux and MacOS)